RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Challenge

-Open-ended action generation for LLMs is of great challenge because less sufficiently aligned LLMs have a larger possibility of generating invalid actions\cite{liu2023agentbench}.
+\paragraph{Action Validity} Open-ended action generation for LLMs is of great challenge because less sufficiently aligned LLMs have a larger possibility of generating invalid actions\cite{liu2023agentbench}.
 These errors severely damage the performance of autonomous agents on comprehensive tasks.
-Moreover, the model restriction from the privacy concern, and noisy data in cloud systems make this problem even more arduous.
+The model restriction from privacy concerns and noisy cloud data this problem even more arduous.